 BioWare and EA have confirmed that a constant internet connection will be required in order to play Anthem, regardless of whether you're playing solo or with teammates.
 This decision is often looked down on and for a reason - games that require persistent internet connection are usually tailored to cater to microtransactions.

 Other than microtransactions, there are two multiplayer formats that come to mind when a company mentions persistent internet connection - co-op and PvP.
 Now, co-op has been confirmed ever since the first trailer launched but PvP isn't.
-In fact, there will be no PvP at launch .
+In fact, there will be .
 There will also be no options to romance in-game characters which is a feature every BioWare game in recent history had.

 It remains to be seen whether BioWare will manage to deliver an engaging story or gameplay that could keep players glued to Anthem long enough for EA to profit and decide not to close the studio.